WAYS TO CONNECT

 Youth Group (7th Grade through High School)

 The Youth Group is led by Kimmie and a weekly volunteer, and will compare and contrast different world religions through the themes of: Harvest, Divination, Ancestors/Death, Myths, Morality, Love and Family, Spring/Nature, Resurrection/Reincarnation, and Acts of Devotion.
 This thought provoking class will follow the wheel of the year.
-For April, the Youth will explore the theme of Resurrection/Reincarnation.
+For May, the Youth will explore the theme of Acts of Devotion.

 ~~~~~